ctm/mb2-doc/README.md

 (assuming you have 500 or more in chips), since that's the max you're allowed to bet.

+One aspect of `Make` that is not necessarily obvious is that you can use it to call a particular amount but be given time to make a decision if the action increases beyond that particular amount.
+E.g., if the blinds are 100, 200 and you're on the button and you have a hand that you definitely will play for free but you may want to fold (or raise!)  if it's raised by the time the action gets to you can choose to "make it 200" and then if the bet is raised, your make of 200 won't be considered action when it is your turn to act and you can then decide whether to fold, call or raise.

 #### Jam

 Jam simply tries to bet the maximum you're allowed to bet.
 In a